Is this your child's symptom?

 Prevention of Blocked Ear Canals

-- Never put cotton-tipped swabs cotton buds or Q-tips into the ear canal.
+- Never put cotton swabs (cotton buds or Q-tips) into the ear canal.

 - Cotton swabs just push the earwax deeper into the ear canal.
-Reason: Q-tips are usually wider than a child's ear canal.
+Reason: Cotton swabs are usually wider than a child's ear canal.

 - Earwax doesn't need any help getting out.
 You can't hurry the process.